The following highlights summarize research articles that are published in the July 2010 issue of The American Journal of Pathology.

 Dr. Einar Eriksson and colleagues at the Karolinska Hosptial, Stockholm, Sweden demonstrate that neutrophils may contribute to atherosclerosis.
 Their report can be found in the July 2010 issue of The American Journal of Pathology.

 Atherosclerosis is a hardening of the arteries due to the build-up of plaques made up of fatty materials such as cholesterol.
 These plaques may eventually rupture, leading to clots and subsequent arterial narrowing or blockage, which results in insufficient blood supply to tissues and organs.
+This process can be seen and studied with molecular pathology software.

 Although immune cells have been shown to play important roles in the genesis of artherosclerotic plaques, the contribution of neutrophils, the most abundant white blood cell in circulation, remains unclear.
 Therefore, Rotzius et al examined the role of neutrophils in a mouse model of atherosclerosis.
 They found that neutrophils accumulate in atherosclerotic lesions, although at lower levels than other white blood cells.
 Moreover, neutrophils are the predominant immune cells in the high inflammatory shoulder regions of plaques, suggesting that these cells may play a hitherto unappreciated role in the immunological processes of atherogenesis.